-Ensuring finances are in order and managed properly from the start is a crucial component of starting a business.
+Ensuring finances are properly managed is crucial to starting a business.
 A free business bank account can be an excellent tool for separating new business finances from personal bills.
 The trick is finding a provider that won’t charge an arm and a leg for their services.
 As a new business, every penny matters, and unnecessary costs add up super quickly.
+We’ll look at a few options for the best small business bank account and compare them.

-Our Top Pick for Best Small Business Bank Account
+Our Top Picks for best Small Business Bank Account

 What Does a Small Business e-Commerce Bank Look Like?

 It’s effortless to find any bank to take your money.
 Within four miles of my home, there are at least 10 bank branches from at least five different banks and credit unions.
-Needless to say, there is no shortage of options near me.
+There is no shortage of options near me.

 However, that doesn’t mean they’re the best for a business just starting.
 A lot of banks appreciate high deposit balances and don’t offer large transaction allowances.
 High-dollar e-commerce businesses might see daily deposits from their payment processor and withdrawals for payroll and expenses, but those are scheduled and routine.